PennyLaneAI/catalyst/doc/dev/autograph.rst

 array(13)

-However, like with conditionals, a similar restriction applies: variables which are updated across iterations of the loop must have a JAX compileable type (Booleans, Python numeric types, and JAX arrays).
+However, like with conditionals, a similar restriction applies: variables which are updated across iterations of the loop must have a JAX compilable type (Booleans, Python numeric types, and JAX arrays).

 You can also utilize temporary variables within a for loop: